Cray-HPE/docs-csm/operations/boot_orchestration/Tools_for_Resolving_Boot_Issues.md

 ### tcpdump

-Use tcpdump to capture network traffic, such as DHCP or TFTP requests.
+Use `tcpdump` to capture network traffic, such as DHCP or TFTP requests.
 It can be installed using the following mechanisms:

--   Install tcpdump inside an Alpine-based pod:
+-   Install `tcpdump` inside an Alpine-based pod:

     ```bash
     alpine_pod# apk add --no-cache tcpdump
     ```

--   Install tcpdump on an NCN or some other node that is running SUSE:
+-   Install `tcpdump` on an NCN or some other node that is running SUSE:

     ```bash
     ncn-m001# zypper install tcpdump
     ```

-Invoking tcpdump without any arguments will write all of its output to `stdout`.
-This is reasonable for some tasks, but the volume of traffic that tcpdump can capture is large, so it is often better to write the output to a file.
+Invoking `tcpdump` without any arguments will write all of its output to `stdout`.
+This is reasonable for some tasks, but the volume of traffic that `tcpdump` can capture is large, so it is often better to write the output to a file.

-Use the following command to send tcpdump output to stdout:
+Use the following command to send `tcpdump` output to stdout:

 ```bash
 pod# tcpdump
 ```

-Use the following command to send tcpdump output to a file, such as a filed named tcpdump.output in the following example:
+Use the following command to send `tcpdump` output to a file, such as a filed named tcpdump.output in the following example:

 ```bash
 pod# tcpdump -w /tmp/tcpdump.output
 ```

-Use either tcpdump or Wireshark to read from the tcpdump file.
-Here is how to read the file using tcpdump:
+Use either `tcpdump` or Wireshark to read from the tcpdump file.
+Here is how to read the file using `tcpdump`:

 ```bash
 pod# tcpdump -r /tmp/tcpdump.output
 ```

-Filtering the traffic using tcpdump filters is not recommended because when a TFTP server answers a client they will usually use an ephemeral port that the user may not be able to identify and will not be captured by tcpdump.
-It is better to capture everything with tcpdump and then filter with Wireshark when looking at the resulting output.
+Filtering the traffic using `tcpdump` filters is not recommended because when a TFTP server answers a client they will usually use an ephemeral port that the user may not be able to identify and will not be captured by `tcpdump`.
+It is better to capture everything with `tcpdump` and then filter with Wireshark when looking at the resulting output.
 Filtering on DHCP traffic can be performed because that uses ports 67 and 68 specifically.

 ### TFTP Client